aprilmintacpineda/webpack-multi-build-template/README.md

 Only `scss` is used for styling because as of the this writing, [`prettier` does not support `sass`](https://github.com/prettier/prettier/issues/4948).

+# Code splitting

+You can use [webpack's dynamic import](https://webpack.js.org/guides/code-splitting/#dynamic-imports) _BUT_ it does not work out of the box, you need a bridge like [inferno-async-component](https://github.com/aprilmintacpineda/inferno-async-component) to handle the component.

 #### NPM scripts

 - To run eslint `npm run eslint`.